kankankankankankan/github-trending/README.md

 ## C++

+* 【2025-01-08】[srsran / srsRAN_Project](https://github.com/srsran/srsRAN_Project) - Open source O-RAN 5G CU/DU solution from Software Radio Systems (SRS) https://docs.srsran.com/projects/project
+* 【2025-01-08】[deskflow / deskflow](https://github.com/deskflow/deskflow) - Deskflow lets you share one mouse and keyboard between multiple computers on Windows, macOS and Linux.
+It's like a software KVM (but without video).
+* 【2025-01-08】[LibreCAD / LibreCAD](https://github.com/LibreCAD/LibreCAD) - LibreCAD is a cross-platform 2D CAD program written in C++17.
+It can read DXF/DWG files and can write DXF/PDF/SVG files.
+It supports point/line/circle/ellipse/parabola/spline primitives.
+The user interface is highly customizable, and has dozens of translations.
 * 【2025-01-01】[dalathegreat / Battery-Emulator](https://github.com/dalathegreat/Battery-Emulator) - This revolutionary software enables EV battery packs to be easily reused for stationary storage in combination with solar inverters
 * 【2025-01-01】[NVIDIA / DALI](https://github.com/NVIDIA/DALI) - A GPU-accelerated library containing highly optimized building blocks and an execution engine for data processing to accelerate deep learning training and inference applications.
 * 【2025-01-01】[moveit / moveit2](https://github.com/moveit/moveit2) - 🤖 MoveIt for ROS 2